zeljkofilipin/filipin.eu/_posts/2016-09-29-dont-go-to-conferences.md

 tags:  event featured
 title: Don't Go to Conferences
 ---
-# Introduction
+I have been to a lot of [conferences](/event).
+I have been a [speaker](/speaker) at some of them.
+I have even helped [organize](/organizer) a few.
+I like going to conferences.
+I also think that going to the most of the conferences is a waste of time.

 I have been thinking about conferences a lot lately.
 I was leading a session at a recent Testival conference about not going to conferences.
 I also gave a lightning talk about it at a recent Testival meetup.
 While writing this post, I did some research.
 I was surprised how many was already written on the topic.
 For now, this post is a collection of my rough notes.
 I will revisit it from time to time, as I get feedback.

-I have been to a lot of [conferences](/event).
-I have been a [speaker](/speaker) at some of them.
-I have even helped [organize](/organizer) a few.
-I like going to conferences.
-I also think that going to the most of the conferences is a waste of time.

 # Why people go to conferences?